AbenezerMamo/100/misc/just-kidding.md

 7. If that's a wearable, what do we call the other things?
 An undresss reference &1
 8. What are we having for dinner TK?
 Software apparently *shrug* Wade exits right as the tags try to bit flip the bucket.
 Jack?
 9. Yo - then I said corruption isn't a disease, it's just the data pipeline on Elastic sponsored by Rule 15 band
+10. I got toast; rye here(14).
+Goblin.
+11. Yo, the way you keep tabs, the way you drive tabs, and the way you dab the tabs are all from mother land.
+Which one?
+Bothhhhhhhhh Ain't the first time I offend Jewish & Italian people man.
+It's a long story but it ended up with a book deal, some phone calls, and danger zone kinda vibe that I sanatize faster than the zones you are in.
+Pfftt wait till you hear about plastic bags, 1099-L(abs) (checkmate.), and my classmates in service that I'm so so so so shamefully avoiding during reunion. *Oh, no big deal, I didn't actually think he could do karate better than me* Correction: it's self expression *nods down*.
+It's hard to make a name for yourself from where I come from so I just stick to my thing.
+Love, Sambas and Sambusas
+12. Ask God for some snakes and next thing you know your are hitting a mage wall and drag is up in 20 and you don't know where the blue buff is.
+The dream.